A few things you might

 branch tips).
 Fence this area off with temporary fencing.
 Following

 this advice will also protect tree trunks from 'nicks' caused by

-3. Don't change the grade around trees, or dump soil against tree
+the soil level, or dump soil against tree

 Ouch!
 Tree bark damaged by a skid steer loader.

 Sidewalks damaged by tree roots

 lawn strips between streets and a sidewalks.
 The first sign of

 trouble is when concrete sidewalk slabs start to heave and crack,